alextimans/t4c2021-uncertainty-thesis/README.md

 ### Other code info

-- Model runs perform a healthy amount of logging info to keep the code run process transparent.
+- Model runs perform a healthy amount of logging info to keep the code run process transparent, and also contains multiple assert statements for file path checks.

 - Running the training sample run from scratch should result in a folder ```unet_1``` created in ```[parent dir]/checkpoints``` with a bunch of loss files.
 There are: train + val loss files per batch and per epoch.
 On top there should be two model checkpoint files (e.g. ```unet_ep0_05061706.pt``` and ```unet_ep1_05061707.pt``` because we trained for two epochs and save each epoch as set by the ```save_each_epoch``` params in ```t4c2021-uncertainty-thesis/model/configs.py, earlystop_config```.)